confidenceonyinye/alx-low_level_programming/0x09-static_libraries/README.md

-Innocent is a fish head
+This is a readme file